-7.6.1.
+6.6.1.
 ODP1

-This is the differential between oil pressure (or discharge pressure) and suction pressure and determines if there is sufficient pressure difference for adequate oil injection to occur.
+This is the differential between oil injection pressure/suction pressure and determines if there is sufficient pressure difference for adequate oil injection to occur.

-ODP1 = Oil injection/lubrication pressure - Suction pressure
+ODP1 = Oil injection pressure - Suction pressure

 Because oil injection takes place into a sealed flute during the compression process an estimate of the pressure in this flute must be made.
-This pressure is a ratio of the suction pressure and for maximum safety should be taken as twice suction pressure.
-If ODP1 is sensed by transducers then the pressure ratio from suction to oil (discharge) should be set to 2.
-If an oil differential pressure switch is used, this should be set to the maximum intended operating suction gauge, thus the switch will trip when the oil pressure is below twice the maximum operating suction pressure.
-On start up there is no system pressure differential, therefore, ODP1 must be timed out.
-The standard time out period is 30 seconds.
-If ODP1 is not achieved after this period alternative arrangements must be made.
-Refer to J & E Hall International for advice on the appropriate action.
+This pressure is a ratio of the suction pressure and for maximum safety should be taken as twice absolute suction pressure.
+If ODP1 is sensed by transducers then the pressure ratio from suction to oil should be set to 2.
+If an oil differential pressure switch is used, this should be set to trip when oil pressure is below twice the maximum operating suction pressure (absolute).